Optimizing submissions

 Impact

-Launched new and simplified submission flow for "The National" card convention, reducing time to completion by 70%.
+Launched new and simplified submission flow for the largest collectibles convention in the world, reducing time to submission completion by 70%.

 Reduced time to submission by 70%